DexterBulwark/VirtualServiceAgreements/README.md

 ## Rules

 ### Optional Fields
-The majority of fields must be required in the json.
+The majority of fields must be required in the JSON when accepting a service agreement.
 The only fields that are not required are:

 **ALL**
 - `billingInfo` (default to customer info if not provided)